boobo94/boobo94.github.io/_posts/2021/09/2021-09-08-sql-designer-online.md

 ---
 title: SQL Designer Online
-summary: An SQL Tool Online to draw diagrams.
+summary: SQL Designer allows users to create database designs, which can be saved/loaded and exported to SQL scripts.
+Various databases and languages are supported.
+Ability to import existing database design.
 categories: tools
 tags: sql designer online tool
 date: 2021-09-08 09:09:09 +0000